cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 # LTSMs-TimeSeries-Seasons
-Based on inputs : specified requirements of TOTALS of ALL Predictions for each month for EACH Model + historical data
+Makes Time-Based Predictions of future data by observing Trends and Seasonality Based on inputs : Specified requirements of TOTALS of ALL Predictions for each month for EACH Model + Historical data

 ------------------------------------------------
 12linear2.py